open-education-hub/oer-template/README.md

 See the [contribution guide](CONTRIBUTING.md) on how you could report or fix issues and on how you can improve the content.

 Reviewers are requested to follow the [reviewing guide](REVIEWING.md).

-## Publishing workflow

-Before building the repository you have to setup the following items

-* select the GitHub Pages branch by following the [Configuring a publishing source for your GitHub Pages site](https://docs.github.com/en/pages/getting-started-with-github-pages/configuring-a-publishing-source-for-your-github-pages-site) tutorial; you will have to set up the `gh-pages` branch as the publishing branch;
-* add a publishing key named `ACCESS_TOKEN` by following the [Automatic token authentication](https://docs.github.com/en/actions/security-guides/automatic-token-authentication) tutorial.

-In order to publish the content of this repository, we use a github workflow located in the `.github/workflows/deployment.yml`.
-This workflow will build the site using docusaurus and publish the contents to a link similar to `<repository_name>.github.io`.